usefulalgorithm/usefulalgorithm/README.md

 - _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _Desaceleradas_, by Debit
+- _hooke’s law_, by keiyaA
 - _Tranquilizer_, by Oneohtrix Point Never
-- _hooke’s law_, by keiyaA
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
 - _Implosion_, by The Bug, Ghost Dubs
 - _Collide_, by Leif
-- _The Night Green Side of It_, by R.A.P.
-Ferreira, Kenny Segal
 - _The Ultimate '80s Medley #2_, by Martin Miller
 - _TIMESOFPERIL_, by Sleep Sinatra
 - _End of the Middle_, by Richard Dawson
 - _Hometown Girl_, by U.e., Ulla
-- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
+- _The Night Green Side of It_, by R.A.P.
+Ferreira, Kenny Segal

 </details>